-- 21. The Panel shall issue its decision, in writing and with reasons, within fourteen (14) days after the hearing's conclusion.
-In making its decision, the Panel will have no greater authority than that of the original decision-maker.
-The Panel may decide to: - a.
-Reject the appeal and confirm the decision being appealed - b.
-Uphold the appeal and refer the matter back to the initial decision-maker for a new decision - c.
-Uphold the appeal and vary the decision - 22.
-The Panel's written decision, with reasons, will be distributed to all Parties, the Appeal Manager, and the Organization.
+- 20. The Appellant must demonstrate, on a balance of probabilities, that the Respondent has made a procedural error as described in the Grounds for Appeal section of this Policy and that this error had, or may reasonably have had, a material effect on the decision or decision-maker. - 21.
+The Panel shall issue its decision, in writing and with reasons, within fourteen (14) days after the hearing's conclusion.
+In making its decision, the Panel will have no greater authority than that of the original decision maker.
+The Panel may decide to: - a) Reject the appeal and confirm the decision being appealed. - b) Uphold the appeal and refer the matter back to the initial decision-maker for a new decision. - c) Uphold the appeal and vary the decision.

+22. The Panel's written decision, with reasons, will be distributed to all Parties, the Appeal Manager, and the Association.
 In extraordinary circumstances, the Panel may first issue a verbal or summary decision soon after the hearing's conclusion, with the full written decision to be issued thereafter.
 The decision will be considered a matter of public record unless decided otherwise by the Panel.